HeebaEddouh/Wordle/README.md

 ## Notes

-The instructions were challenging since they were a little bit vague.
+The project was challenging since the instructions were a little vague.

 ## License